Practice Policies

 When a doctor signs a certificate or completes a report, it is a condition of remaining on the Medical Register that they only sign what they know to be true.
 Therefore in order to complete even the simplest of forms, the doctor needs to check the patient’s entire record.
 Carelessness or an inaccurate report can have serious consequences for the doctor, with the General Medical Council or even the Police.

-Why do some letters cost £20 and others £50 or more?
+Why do some letters cost £25 and others £50 or more?

 Each request is very different and some requests can be completed very quickly as the medical history of the patient is very small and known to the GP.
 However, where a GP has to review a large medical history to ensure accuracy of any comment they make in a letter; or the content of the letter is extensive we must consider how much time it has taken to complete this work.
-Your cost includes the time the GP takes to review the request, review your medical record, to dictate a letter and the time for the admin team to type up the letter where necessary.
+Your cost includes the time the GP takes to review the request, review your medical record, to dictate a letter and the time for the admin team to type up the letter where necessary and printing/postage costs where necessary.

 Why am I being charged for a private referral letter when I am saving the NHS money in going private?